cn0047/stash/ed/t.algorithms/array.md

 Majority element - number of occurrences > n/2.

-To find next greater element in array - use stack.

 ## Arrays

 * Bit array (bitmap, bitset, bit string, or bit vector) - is an array data structure that compactly **stores bits**.